 - sexual assault

-Reading the Preventing and responding to occupational violence (PDF, 0.37 MB) handbook will give you an in-depth guide to identifying work-related violence hazards and finding ways to reduce or eliminate them.
+Reading the Preventing and responding to occupational violence (PDF, 0.37 MB) handbook will give you an in-depth guide to identifying violence or aggression hazards and finding ways to reduce or eliminate them.

-There are two types of work work-related violence covered here:
+There are several sources of work-related violence and aggression covered here: